-In a surprising end to what many analysts thought would be a yearslong patent battle, Apple Inc. (NASDAQ:AAPLC) and Nokia Corp.
-(NYSE:NOKB) have settled their dueling lawsuits.
+In a surprising end to what many analysts thought would be a yearslong patent battle, Apple Inc. (NASDAQ:AAPLA) and Nokia Corp.
+(NYSE:NOKC) have settled their dueling lawsuits.
 Apple agreed to make an upfront cash payment to Nokia with additional payments over several years.

 Apple will also resume selling Nokia’s digital health products in its stores and online and, at the same time, be able to move resources to its much bigger patent battle with Qualcomm Inc. (NASDAQ:QCOMC).